NikosAlexandris/pvgis-prototype/documentation/analysis_of_rsun.md

 - and parses command-line arguments.

-  1.Checks the number of command-line arguments (`argc`).
+  1. Checks the number of command-line arguments (`argc`).

     If the number is less than 2, it prints a usage message and exits the program.

   2. Initializes some variables and assigns default values to specific file paths: